 Job Postings and CyHire Access

 Iowa State University operates an electronic job board called CyHire.
 EEO policy requires that all professional employment opportunities (internships and full-time) made available to our students be posted in the system.
-This ensure that all students have an opportunity to learn about the position and apply if they are qualified.
-Once posted in CyHire, employers are free to work with faculty, student organizations, etc. to further spread the word about the employment opportunity.
+This helps to ensure that all students have an opportunity to learn about positions and apply if qualified.
+Once posted in CyHire, employers are free to work with faculty, student organizations, etc. to further spread the word about their employment opportunities.